sabaat01/Simulation-Prep-Tutorial-dltBC/README.md

 second pass recheck assignments using Interactive Optimizer, then do a restrained minimization (usually Hydrogens only, OPLS4)
 More notes written in blue notebook!
 Export prepared PDB file

+PDB file preparation [PyMOL / Maestro] --> we need to add hydrogen atoms to every residue in the protein; we need to check certain residues (e.g. glutamates, aspartates, etc. for their local environment and see if via pKa would affect protonation state).
+Add capping residues so that termini are neutraliized
+Add internal water molecules --> [upload our PDB file to Savio where we use the dowser command to add waters] Combine the water pdb file (dowserwat.pdb) with the exported PDB file and upload to Savio

 # 3: Add environment / solvate
 packmol-memgen